botpress/botpress/packages/runtime/README.md

 5. To fix the messaging config of your bot, open the page `http://localhost:5000/id-of-bot` (if you use the sample, then `test-bot`)
 6. Restart the server (if the bot couldn't mount properly)

-You can also load a specific client id directly using `http://localhost:5000?clientId=my-id` or even use the official messaging server using `&messagingEndpoint=https://messaging.botpress.dev`
+You can also load a specific client id directly using `http://localhost:5000?clientId=my-id` or even use the staging messaging server using `&messagingEndpoint=https://messaging.botpress.dev`

 ## SDK